apaz-cli/apaz-cli.github.io/blog/Revelations.md

 This is intended to be a living document of revelations I've had about kink, in roughly the order that they came.

-One could argue that, like explaining a joke, or revealing the secret to a magic trick, trying to explain kink ruins the enjoyment.
+One could argue that, like explaining a joke or revealing the secret to a magic trick, trying to explain kink ruins the enjoyment.
 I don't think I buy that argument.
 I want to understand what's going on as deeply as I can, so that I can exploit it.
 I don't think it affects my enjoyment, and in fact I feel that with deeper understanding my